My purpose: to bring about peace, harmony, and prosperity.

 until you see how much ignorance costs in the 21st century."

-the Iraq War, which fueled the War on ISIS, was due to Bush et al's
+which fueled the War on ISIS, all due to Bush et al's ignorance.)

 "Knowing is not just the booby prize, it's also the booby trap."